filetrust/Squads-And-Maps/Definitions/Squad-Roles-And-Responsibilities.md

 - Ensuring Stakeholders are satisfied with the Outcomes implemented by the Squad
 - Providing Stakeholders with progress updates, to an agreed schedule
 - Ensuring Outcomes are sufficiently understood before work starts
-- Negioate resource availability for their squad
+- Negotiate resource availability for their squad
 - Ensuring squad has all the roles needed to deliver the outcomes end to end

 **Squad Stakeholder**